mercadopago/devsite-docs/guides/plugins/official/magento-two.en.md

 ![Checkout Pro Redirect Configuration](images/magento2/mercadopago_global_configuration.png)

 4) Very good!
-The Basic Checkout with Credit Card and Ticket has been configured and enable successfully!
+The Checkout Pro with Credit Card and Ticket has been configured and enable successfully!

 ## Payment Notification status settings